-I have provided a range of my work, some of them award-winning pieces.
-I have added some tips I have either been taught or use as a teacher.
+I have provided a range of my work, some of them award-winning.
+I have added tips I have either been taught or use as a teacher.
 Then there’s my blog, which includes my thoughts on issues I face at work.

 It may or may not be useful to you.
 Either way, let me know.